 - If it’s at sales stage, can you sweeten the deal by offering something extra that can’t be bought?
 This can increase the perceived value.
 It can be as simple as a checklist or a template – whatever makes life easier for them.

 - Is your offer limited?
 This can create a sense of urgency to act.

 Step 4.
 The last step is to measure

 You can do this by using a tool like Google Analytics to see page visits and clicks, and take stock of any trends and drop off points to strengthen your activities.
 Some topics might simply not gel or be as relevant to your market, and analytics is a great way to highlight that.

 Understanding the customer experience can take time, especially if you’re marketing an established brand where a lot of content has already been developed.

-You might want to reach out to a content marketing agency like us, Article Writers Australia, for help.
+You might want to reach out to a content marketing service like us, Article Writers Australia, for help.